Background

 Proceeding Outcomes

 The CPUC disposed of some of the issues in the original scoping memo by adopting D.22-12-056 in December 2022.
-This decision does not affect customers who submitted a NEM interconnection application by April 14, 2023.
+This decision did not affect customers who submitted a NEM interconnection application by April 14, 2023.
 It established the net billing tariff (NBT) as a successor to NEM 2.0 for customers who submit an interconnection application on or after April 15, 2023.
 The NBT is expected to promote grid reliability, incentivize solar and battery storage, and control electricity costs for utility customers.
-Please see the NBT decision webpage for information about the steps in the proceeding leading to the decision.

 If you want to be notified of events in R.20-08-020, sign up for the proceeding's service list here.